-&lt;sup>79 John C. Brown in Rawick, The American Slave, Vol. 2, South Carolina Narratives Part 1, 127.
+&lt;sup>79 John C. Brown in Rawick, The American Slave, Volume II, South Carolina Narratives Part 1, 127.

-&lt;sup>80 Lewis Jenkins in Rawick, The American Slave, Supplement Series 1, Vol. 12, Oklahoma Narratives, 189-191.
+&lt;sup>80 Lewis Jenkins in Rawick, The American Slave, Supplement Series 1, Volume XII, Oklahoma Narratives, 189-91.

-The nature of the intimate relationships between these white women and enslaved men may never be known, and the fact that these respondents emphasized the seniority of their fathers' work possibly speaks to their desire to tell their interviewers facts that they thought they wanted to hear in order to impress them.
-These children grew up without their mothers, either because they were relinquished voluntarily, or else because family members separated mother and child due to the stigma of raising a non-white child out of wedlock.
-For opportunistic slaveholders, free free black children provided in the longer-term valuable labour as they worked alongside the enslaved at minimal cost (as was the case for their enslaved people, enslavers provided food, shelter and clothing).
-Even more unusually, a free black girl with apparent Native American heritage fell into quasi-slavery, again illustrating fluidity in terms of status and complicating bi-racial understandings of the antebellum South.
-Tillie R. Powers, who had Native American ethnic characteristics according to her interviewer, believed she had been born free in Oklahoma.
-She was found by the side of a road wrapped in a buffalo robe by plantation owner named Joseph Powers.
-Powers then took Tillie home and raised her (with the assistance of an elderly enslaved nurse) as a slave on his plantation of around 50 people.
+longer term provided valuable labour as they worked alongside the enslaved at minimal cost (as was the case for their enslaved people, enslavers provided food, shelter and clothing).
+Even more unusually, a free black girl with apparent Native American heritage fell into quasi-slavery, again illustrating fluidity in terms of status and complicating biracial understandings of the antebellum South.
+Tillie R. Powers, who had Native American ethnic characteristics, according to her interviewer, believed she had been born free in Oklahoma.
+She was found by the side of a road wrapped in a buffalo robe by a plantation owner named Joseph Powers.
+Powers then took Tillie home and raised her (with the assistance of an elderly enslaved nurse) as a slave on his plantation of around fifty people.

-Finally, for the truly desperate, the opportunity to make money out of their own free black children is a decision that appears to have been made only once in WPA testimony, when Angie Garnett described a free black man, George Wright, who apparently sold his five sons into slavery for cash.
-"A heap of things went on" she reminisced.
-Somewhat differently, Sarah Woods Burke believed her grandmother had been sold into slavery when she had an infant boy of just one month old (Burke's father). "...some poor white people took him ter raise.
-He worked for them until he was a growed up man, also 'til they give him his free papers and 'lowed him to leave the plantation and come up here to the North".
-Sa These cases display some parallels with the experiences of the Lundy children in Mississippi as well as other impoverished and desperate free people of colour who sometimes petitioned state legislatures or county courts requesting enslavement for either themselves, or with their children, where permitted.
-Other free black parents went to Orphans' Courts to try to legally bind their children, presumably due to poverty.
-For example, In Maryland, a free black woman named Eliza Cullison tried to bind out her six-year-old daughter, Frances.
-A single parent, most likely impoverished, Eliza petitioned the Orphans' Court requesting that her daughter be bound to Maria Sanders.
+Finally, for the truly desperate, the opportunity to make money out of their own free black children is one that appears to have been taken only once in WPA testimony, when Angie Garnett described a free black man, George Wright, who apparently sold his five sons into slavery for cash.
+"A heap of things went on," she reminisced.
+Somewhat differently, Sarah Woods Burke believed that her grandmother had been sold into slavery when she had an infant boy of just one month old (Burke's father). "some poor white people took him ter raise.
+He worked for them until he was a growed up man, also 'til they give him his free papers and 'lowed him to leave the plantation and come up here to the North."83 These cases display some parallels with the experiences of the Lundy children in Mississippi, as well as other impoverished and desperate free people of colour who sometimes petitioned state legislatures or county courts requesting enslavement, either for themselves or with their children, where permitted.
+Other free black parents went to orphans' courts to try to legally bind their children, presumably due to poverty.
+For example, in Maryland, a free black woman named Eliza Cullison tried to bind out her six-year-old daughter, Frances.
+A single parent, most likely impoverished, Eliza petitioned the orphans' court requesting that her daughter be bound to Maria Sanders.